 The Netdata Agent uses zero-configuration collectors to gather metrics from every application and container instantly, and uses Netdata's distributed data architecture to store metrics locally.
 Without a slow and troublesome centralized data lake for your infrastructure's metrics, you reduce the resources you need to invest in, and the complexity of, monitoring your infrastructure.

 Netdata Cloud unifies infrastructure monitoring by centralizing the interface you use to query and visualize your nodes' metrics, not the data.
-By streaming metrics values to your browser, with Netdata Cloud acting as the secure proxy between them, you can monitor your infrastructure using customizable, interactive, and real-time visualizations from any numbe of distributed nodes.
+By streaming metrics values to your browser, with Netdata Cloud acting as the secure proxy between them, you can monitor your infrastructure using customizable, interactive, and real-time visualizations from any number of distributed nodes.

 This quickstart assumes you've installed the Netdata Agent on more than one node in your infrastructure, and claimed those nodes to your Space in Netdata Cloud.
-If you haven't yet, see the Get Netdata doc for details on signing up for Netdata Cloud, installation, and claiming.
+If you haven't yet, see the Netdata Cloud docs for details on signing up for Netdata Cloud, installation, and claiming.